krafit/hamilton/readme.txt

 = Does this theme support any plugins? =

-herschel includes support for Infinite Scroll in Jetpack.
+meitner includes support for Infinite Scroll in Jetpack.

 == Changelog ==

 = 1.2 - XX =
-* "Hamilton" is now "Herschel"
+* "Hamilton" is now "Meitner"

 = 1.1 - February 04 2018 =
 * overhauled blog design